The Inversion of the Truth: What is the “Gospel”?

 • Status: “By grace are you saved, through faithnot of works” (Ephesians 2:8-9).

 To stand in the truth is to rightly divide these messages.
 We do not despise Peter’s gospel; we recognize it was for Israel.
-But we rejoice that we have been called into the Evangel of Grace, where the work is finished, the debt is paid, and our standing before God is based solely on the merit of Christ Jesus, not our performance.
+But we rejoice that we have been called into the Evangel of Grace, where the work is already finished, the debt is paid, and our standing before God is based solely on the merit of Christ Jesus, not our performance.

-When discussing the qualifications for the snatching away, the status of children is often a source of deep anxiety, especially in households with mixed beliefs.
+When discussing the qualifications for the snatching away, the status of children is often a source of deep anxiety, especially in households with mixed beliefs, or none at all.
 Paul provides a very specific comfort for this in (1 Corinthians 7:14).
 He explains that an unbelieving or differently believing spouse is sanctified through the believing partner.
 Because of one parent’s faith in the correct evangel of pure grace, the children are deemed holy and set apart.
 Children are not qualified by their own independent theological understanding, as they lack the capacity for it.
 Instead, they are entirely covered and qualified for the celestial departure through the faithful parent.
 Their rescue rests completely on God’s grace operating through the believer’s household.

 Believing the correct evangel isn’t just about theological accuracy.
 It literally determines your appointed destiny.
-The snatching away of the Body of Christ is a celestial secret revealed exclusively to Paul.
+The snatching away event of the Body of Christ is a celestial secret revealed exclusively to the Apostle Paul.
 This unprophesied departure is strictly reserved for those who trust solely in the evangel of the grace of God.
-Mainstream Christianity has widely embraced a hybrid gospel, mixing Israel’s earthly kingdom program with Paul’s pure grace.
-Because they’re anticipating earthly signs, trying to endure to the end, and preparing for the tribulation, they’ll get exactly what they’re expecting.
-Those who reject Paul’s specific gospel in favor of this religious mixture will remain on earth to endure the coming Indignation.

 Sharing the Gospel